anacletu/C-Algorithm-Playground/README.md

 - [Binary Search](searching/binary_search.c): An efficient algorithm for finding an item from a sorted list of items.
 - [Linear Search](searching/linear_search.c): A simple search algorithm that looks at each element in sequence.
-- [Interpolation Search](searching/interpolation_search.c): An algorithm that estimates the position of the target value and performs binary search accordingly.
+- [Interpolation Search](searching/interpolation_search.c): An algorithm that estimates the position of the target value and performs binary search accordingly. **In Progress**

+## Divide and Conquer

+Explore other examples of algorithms that make use of the 'divide and conquer' approach.

+- [Inversions Counting](divide_and_conquer/inversions.c): An algorithm that leverages merge sort to count inversions.

 ## Linked Lists

 Explore linked list structures with variations such as singly linked lists, doubly linked lists, and circular linked lists.

 - [Singly Linked List](linked_lists/singly_linked_list.c): A basic linked list where each node points to the next node in the sequence.
-- [Doubly Linked List](linked_lists/doubly_linked_list.c): A linked list in which each node contains a data element and two pointers, one pointing to the next node and one pointing to the previous node.
+- [Doubly Linked List](linked_lists/doubly_linked_list.c): A linked list in which each node contains a data element and two pointers, one pointing to the next node and one pointing to the previous node. **In Progress**
-- [Circular Linked List](linked_lists/circular_linked_list.c): A linked list in which the last node points back to the first node.
+- [Circular Linked List](linked_lists/circular_linked_list.c): A linked list in which the last node points back to the first node. **In Progress**

 ## Trees